mantidproject/mantid/docs/source/algorithms/DiscusMultipleScatteringCorrection-v1.rst

 The algorithm can take a long time to run on instruments with a lot of spectra and\or a lot of bins in each spectrum.
 The run time can be reduced by enabling the following interpolation features:

-- the multiple scattering correction can be calculated on a subset of the wavelength bins in the input workspace by specifying a non-default value for NumberOfWavelengthPoints.
-The other wavelength points will be calculated by interpolation
+- the multiple scattering correction can be calculated on a subset of the bins in the input workspace by specifying a non-default value for NumberOfSimulationPoints.
+The other points will be calculated by interpolation
 - the algorithm can be performed on a subset of the detectors by setting SparseInstrument=True

 Both of these interpolation features are described further in the documentation for the :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` algorithm